Pyramids (Bathgate): Giant poppies

 Giant poppies have been painted on the grass ramps in November for a number of years.
 This is organised by Poppyscotland as part of the Remembrance Day commemorations and fund-raising.

-In 2015, the extremist political group Siol nan Gaidheal painted their white poppy logo on one of the ramps, which was condemned as vandalism and a political stunt by Angela Constance, a local MSP.
+In 2015, the nationalist political group Siol nan Gaidheal painted their white poppy logo on one of the ramps, which was condemned as vandalism and a political stunt by Angela Constance, a local MSP.